-Inle Lake, located at the base of steep green hills, is remarkable because of its inhabitants.
-Around 70 000 of people live around and on the lake.
+Located at the base of steep green hills, Inle Lake is remarkable because of its inhabitants: around 70 000 people who live on and around the lake.
 Whole villages rest on stilts surrounded by water, rather like a bamboo and teak Venice, where men steer rowing boats through water roads.
 The men have adapted a unique way to row, wrapping one leg around an oar and standing with the other, which frees their hands to fish at the same time.

 Tourists can hire a boat and guide to lead them through floating markets and workshops making silks, cigars (cheroots), and jewellery.
 An impressive wooden temple on the water is also open to visitors; bizarrely, the monks at the temple are famous for having trained cats to jump through hoops and perform tricks.

-The Bogyoke Aung San Market is a perfect place for tourists to start their visit to Myanmar, not only because it is the best place in town to convert foreign currency, but becuase it gives an idea of what the country has in store.
+The Bogyoke Aung San Market is the perfect place for tourists to start their visit to Myanmar, not only because it is the best place in town to convert foreign currency, but because it gives an idea of what the country has in store.

-The official exchange rates of the Myanmar kyat is kept artificially strong by the government set rates.
-This has created a large black market trade in the currency at a much better price for tourists.
-The best place to change currency is in the central jewellery section of the market; most of the shops provide the service and money exchanging hawkers line the area waiting for tourists.
-To maximize the rates it is best to ask several different vendors and bargain hard.
+In the past, the official exchange rate of the Myanmar kyat was kept artificially strong by government-set rates, creating a large black market trade in the currency at a much better price for tourists.
+The black market has endured and the best place to change currency is in the central jewellery section of the market.
+To maximise the rates it is best to ask several different vendors and bargain hard.
 Be careful to count your money and do the exchange math yourself.
 Exchanging currency on the black market is risky, but many travellers go this route.

-Once you have converted money the market is a great place to buy crafts, art work, jewellery or antiques.
-Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 70 and 90 kyat notes.
+Once you have converted money the market is a great place to buy crafts, artwork, jewellery or antiques.
+Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 75 and 90 kyat notes.
 Bogyoke Aung San Market is open daily from about 9am to 5pm and is centrally located in downtown Yangon.
 Locals will be happy to direct you if you get lost.

 Myanmar has a tropical monsoon climate and three seasons: the very hot summer from March to May; the wet and humid monsoon from May to October; and the cold, dry winter from November to February.
 During the long rainy season it can rain almost daily, and typhoons occasionally occur in Myanmar between April and October.
 There is less rainfall in the interior than on the coast.
 It is a hot country, and the average daily temperatures usually reach around 86°F (30°C) in the hot months, while the evenings are slightly cooler.
 During the winter season, average temperatures are around 77°F (25°C) with evening temperatures dropping to 59°F (15°C).
 Coastal areas are usually much more humid, but slightly cooler overall.
 The hottest and driest months are March and April, when temperatures can rise as high as 110°F (43°C), with high humidity thrown in.
 Visitors should note that climate in Myanmar varies according to altitude and can be quite changeable.